 The Nomination Committee is of a view that the backgrounds, skills and experience of the Directors are diverse and they possesses the depth of relevant experience and the expertise to oversee the business of the Group.
 Meanwhile, it considers the Board also has a satisfactory level of gender and age diversity.
-Biographical details of the Directors as at the date of this annual report are set out on pages 44 to 45 of this annual report.
+Biographical details of the Directors as at the date of this annual report are set out on pages 43 to 44 of this annual report.

-The gender ratio in the workforce of the Group is disclosed on page 22 of this report.
+The gender ratio in the workforce of the Group is disclosed on page 21 of this report.
 Due to the labour-intensive character of the industry and limited choice of labour supply in the market, the management considers that it is challenging to achieve gender diversity in the entry level of the workforce of the Group.

-During the year ended 31 March 2022, the Nomination Committee held one meeting to perform the following work:
+During the year ended 31 March 2023, the Nomination Committee held one meeting to perform the following work:

 - reviewed the structure, size and composition (including the skills, knowledge, experience and diversity considerations) of the Board, and independence of the Independent Non-Executive Directors.
 In view of the current size and operation of the Group, the Nomination Committee considered that the current structure, size, composition and the diversity of the Board members were appropriate and able to meet the requirements of Listing Rules.
-No further appointment of Director was considered as necessary as at the date of the meeting; - considered and recommended the re-election of Mr. Wong Ling Sun, Vincent and Ms. Ng Sui Chun as the Executive Directors and Dr. Chan Yuen Tak Fai, Dorothy as the Independent Non-Executive Director; - reviewed the diversity policy of the Group; and - discussed the succession planning for the Directors and the CEO.
+No further appointment of Director was considered as necessary as at the date of the meeting; - considered and recommended the re-election of Mr. Chan Man Chun and Ms. Wong Wai Sum, Maya as the Executive Directors and Mr. Kwong Ki Chi as the Independent Non-Executive Director; - conducted annual assessment on the independence of the Independent Non-Executive Directors; - discussed the continued independence and suitability for the re-election of long-serving Independent Non-Executive Director; - reviewed the diversity policy of the Group; and - discussed the succession planning for the Directors and the CEO.

-The attendance records of each member of the Nomination Committee are set out on page 31 of this report.
+The attendance records of each member of the Nomination Committee are set out on page 29 of this report.